Prakash9944/node-excersice/interview-questions/aspire-interview.md

 9. what is canActive and routes and syntax
 10. can we product route in Angular how
 11. what is authguard
-12. what is itercepter
+12. what is interceptor
 13. what is pipe
 14. what is subscribe
 15. ng store
 16. explain ngIf and hidden

-nodemainler
 lookup

 // Create a for loop that iterates up to 100 while outputting "fizz" at multiples of 3, "buzz" at multiples of 5 and "fizzbuzz" at multiples of 3 and for (let i = 1; i <= 100; i++) {
   let output = "";
   if (i % 3 === 0) {
     output += "fizz";